 The football thing is nonsense too.
-Italian men that do support football are generally passionate, colourful and vocal fans – which has perhaps led to the misconception that the nation is 'football mad' but Italian men follow football less than many other nationalities.
+Italian football fans are generally passionate, colourful and vocal – which has perhaps led to the misconception that the nation is 'football mad', but on the whole, Italian men follow football less than many other nationalities.

 A 2012 study showed that just 42 percent of all Italians watch football at all, with 10.3 percent declaring only a mild interest.
 Compared with the estimated 67 percent of Americans who watch the NFL, the description of Italians as "football mad" seems a little out of place...

 Italians have a reputation for wild tempers because they often shout, gesticulate and aren't afraid to disagree with you.